 In the end, the bigger question is often if you're able to create a culture of continuous learning that will motivate people to stay curious.

 However, here are some to begin with:

-- Workshops - They’re interactive and foster team-work in your organisation.
-While they're affordable and easy to organise, they might not be the best option for individual learning.
+- Workshops - They’re interactive and foster team-work in your organization.
+While they're affordable and easy to organize, they might not be the best option for individual learning.
 The reason being, 75% of employees fail to remember what they learnt within the first few weeks if they don't benefit from the learnings.

 - Seminars and lectures - Best suitable for formal lessons.
 Short and to the point, but low potential for the knowledge to stick.

 - Video training - For example, online courses like LinkedIn Learning.
 They are helpful, but their completion rates are abysmal.
 Some employees might find it difficult to balance work with a multiple-hour course, making it difficult to retain knowledge over a longer period of time.

 - Webinars - Works best for training in a remote setting.
 They’re easy to organize and to use, but no practical application of knowledge.
 On the positive side, there is usually an interactive component like ‘Q&A’ at the end.